dominictarr/sentimental-versioning/README.md

 not for fortune - But rather, a dedication to aesthetic beauty and self expression.

-In this spirit, go forth, and create _beautiful versions!_.
+In this spirit, go forth, and create _beautiful versions!_